BingzhangChen/IBM/README.md

 - **multiGauss.f90**: module file to generate a random sample from a multivariate Gaussian distribution that is applied to the mutation rate of the three defined traits ($C_{div}$, $T_{opt}$ and $\alpha_{Chl}$).

-- **params.f90**: module file declaring and assigning plankton model parameters.
-It initializes the parameters defined on the Run/param.nml file, and also defines the activation energy for phytoplankton growth and for zooplankton grazing, the maximal Chl:N ratio for phytoplankton and the value of rhochl before last sunset.
+- **../Run/params.f90**: module file declaring and assigning plankton model parameters.
+It initializes the parameters defined on the Run/param.nml file, and also defines the activation energy for phytoplankton growth and for zooplankton grazing, the maximal Chl:N ratio for phytoplankton, the value of rhochl before last sunset, and the mutation rate parameters mentioned above.

 - **Readcsv.f90**: subroutine that reads the external forcing data files to compute the temporal variability of temperature and vertical diffusivity.
 These files ($*$.dat) can be located at the IBM/Run directory.